Rare personal convict mementos

 Convict love tokens were engraved or stippled, which involves making marks with a series of small pin pricks.
 They were crafted by professionals and amateurs.

 There are 314 convict love tokens in the National Museum's collection, ranging in date from 1762 to 1856.
-The Museum purchased most of the tokens — 307 in all — from British dealer and collector, Timothy Millett.
+The Museum purchased 307 tokens from British dealer and collector Timothy Millett in 2008.

 Godfrey was a baker of Soho, London, who was sentenced to seven years transportation for larceny.
 He arrived in Australia in 1837 and was assigned to various masters.